-www.linguascope.com

-Username: Caxton
+Username: Caxton Password: langs4life

-Password:langs4life

-6. Additional Information: Those who already have a good level of the German language (A2 and beyond) are welcome to take German as a language in Secondary.
-However it is worth noting that the language is taught from a basic introductory level as the majority of students have no previous experience.
-Groups are split into 2 sets based on experience and ability and lessons are taught to the curriculum content above.
+- www.duolingo.com - 5.
+Additional Information: New pupils with a good level of German (A2 or higher) or those who took German in Year 7 may take this subject in Year

+8. It is worth noting that the language is taught from a basic introductory level in Year 7 and this continues into Year 8.
 Students who have a higher level of German may want to study a 4th language, in this case French, in order to challenge themselves and avoid repetition of work.